Setting Up Business Central

 From your Role Center, you can access assisted setup guides that help you configure certain scenarios and add features to Business Central.
-For information about how to access all assisted and manual setup windows, see Getting Ready for Doing Business.
+For information about how to access all assisted and manual setup pages, see Getting Ready for Doing Business.

 You can set up a new company in Business Central with RapidStart Services, which is a tool designed to shorten deployment times, improve quality of implementation, introduce a repeatable approach to implementations, and enhance productivity by automating and simplifying recurring tasks.
 For more information, see Setting Up a Company With RapidStart Services.

 Some functionality, either general or for specific business processes, can be set up manually in addition to the assisted setup.
 The following lists some of functionality that can you can set up manually.

 |Set up payment methods, currencies, and the chart of accounts, and define rules and defaults for managing financial transactions.||Setting Up Finance|

 |Set up your own and your vendors' bank accounts and enable services for importing and exporting bank files.||Setting Up Banking|

 |Configure the rules and values that define your company's sales policies, register new customers, and set up how you communicate with customers.||Setting Up Sales|

 |Configure the rules and values that define your company's purchasing policies, register new vendors, and prioritize your vendors for payment processing.||Setting Up Purchasing|